illuminated-g/lv-artifex/README.md

 # lv-artifex
 Alternative actor model for LabVIEW

+This readme will call out all the static & strictly-typed designs that went into this experiment but all the abstract messaging / "standard" mechanisms exist similarly to AF as well. e.g. Actors provide a static / strictly-typed launch nested VI but the generic Launch Nested still exists at the abstract Actor parent level as well for times when actors are handled abstractly.

 ## Design Goals

 This design (perhaps some of it makes its way back into AF proper?) aims for the following goals: